Nicolas-Puccio/caravaneer-2/README.md

 7. **Faster walk animation**: Walk animations during battle are twice as fast.

-8. **More info on trade window**: Trade window also displays water/food needed. (currently not considering water from food source)
+8. **More info on trade window**: Trade window displays water/food needed, and also auto-selects amount required.

 9. **No slaves during fights**: Slaves are removed from the fight, to improve performance, and make the battles faster.